 The Roaches walk is iconic to Staffordshire’s Peak District.
 Standing on the top of The Roaches on a clear day, the views spreading out across Tittesworth Reservoir, Leek, and far beyond are very impressive.
 Plus, there are boulders galore for kids who love to climb, and is a popular spot for organised climbing clubs.

 The footpath along the top of The Roaches to the trig point can get busy, but the second half of this short circular Roaches walk is much quieter.
-The terrain is rock and uneven underfoot, and there’s also a boggy section too, so wear appropriate footwear.
+The terrain is rocky and uneven underfoot, and there’s also a boggy section too, so wear appropriate footwear.
 Also, as this is a Peak District tourist hot spot (and understandably so), aim to arrive by 9am to secure a parking space (and only park in designated parking areas).

 You could also combine this walk with our Lud’s Church walk.
 Combining the two walks into a Roaches and Lud’s Church walk makes a total distance of 12.6km.